Peer Support

 We are looking for people to become Peer Supporters and make a meaningful difference in the lives of others living with MS.

-This is an opportunity for those who are interested in supporting others, building connections, and helping to reduce isolation within the MS community.
+This is an opportunity to support others, build connections, and help reduce feelings of isolation within the MS community, while being part of a supportive and connected community.

 About the role

-Peer Supporters play an important role in supporting people living with MS. Drawing on their own lived experience, they provide empathetic, non-judgmental and confidential support, helping to build connection, reduce isolation and promote wellbeing.
+Peer Supporters play an important role in supporting people living with MS. Drawing on their own lived experience, they offer empathetic, non-judgmental and confidential support.
+Through listening and sharing, they, help build connection, reduce isolation and support the wellbeing of others.